Ileana Cosânzeana

 Ileana Cosânzeana is a figure in Romanian mythology.
-She is represented as a beautiful good-natured princess or daughter of an Emperor, or described as a fairy with immense powers.
+She is represented as a beautiful and good-natured princess or daughter of an Emperor, or described as a fairy with immense powers.

 Names

 According to professor Nina Cuciuc, her name can also be translated or written as the following: Cosînzeana, Cosenzeana, Sânziana, Sînziana, Ileana Kossinzana, Hélène Cossinzana and Ileana Cosînzeana Sora Soarelui ("Sister of the Sun").
 She can also be described as "Queen of Flowers".

 According to Adela Ileana Draucean, the name Ileana derives from Elena, and cosânzeana is linked to sânziană, a Romanian holiday and another term to designate fairies in Romanian mythology.

-Folklorist Lazar Saineanu translated her name as Hélène aux cheveux d'or (sic) ("Helen with Golden Hair").
+Folklorist Lazar Saineanu translated her name into French as Hélène aux cheveux d'or (sic) ("Helen with Golden Hair").

-Romanian linguist Sorin Paliga also lists several alternate names for the character: Ileana Simziana, Floarea Florilor ("the Flower of Flowers"); Frumoasa lumii ("The Beauty of the World"); Zâna dobrozâna (zânǎ, from Latin Diana, meaning fairy, and, according to him, the Slavic word dobr 'good').
+Romanian linguist Sorin Paliga also lists several alternate names for the character: Ileana Simziana, Floarea Florilor ("the Flower of Flowers"); Frumoasa lumii ("The Beauty of the World"); Zâna dobrozâna (zână, from Latin Diana, meaning 'fairy', and, according to him, the Slavic word dobr 'good').
 She is sometimes called Rora and Rozuna, which, according to Paliga, contains the word for "dew", which - he argues - connects her to a dawn and vegetation deity.
 Another theory proposes partial origin from a Late Latin Constantiana, perhaps influenced by the Greek pronunciation *Cosandiana.
-This may be due an association with Saint Helena, mother of the emperor Constantine the Great, later influenced by sânziană and associated with fairies.
+This may be due to an association with Saint Helena, the mother of the emperor Constantine the Great, later influenced by sânziană and associated with fairies.

 In folklore

-In Romanian folklore, Ileana is the original concept of feminine beauty, the most beautiful amongst the fairies: her eyes look like the sun, her body is like the sea and her garments are made of flowers.
+In Romanian folklore, Ileana is the original concept of feminine beauty, the most beautiful amongst the fairies: her eyes look like the sun, her body is like the sea, and her garments are made of flowers.
 Pearls and gold flow out of her mouth when she sings.
 She is also said to use her power of white magic to heal or revive.
 Ileana Cosânzeana signifies the most poetic imagination of Romanian genius.
-She personifies the beauty, the youth, and the angelic soul, in one word the perfection of humanity.
+She personifies the beauty, the youth, and the angelic soul, in one word, the perfection of humanity.
 She is a mythical character with supernatural powers and with symbolic features.
-Ileana Cosânzeana succeeds in defeating the evil forces because she is very brave, smart, modest and diligent.
+Ileana Cosânzeana succeeds in defeating the evil forces because she is brave, smart, modest and diligent.